-Determining the shelf and freezer life of our recipes is a big part of the job in the Chatelaine Kitchen.
-Over the years, we’ve picked up some tricks-of-the-trade in making the most of our freezer space.
+Determining the shelf and freezer life of our recipes is important.
+There are some great tricks to know when it comes to making the most of freezer space.
 This comes in handy when you’re trying to save on your grocery bill and avoid unnecessary food waste.
-Here are 5 tips on how to make sure you’re storing food correctly in the freezer, and 5 dishes and ingredients that last well when you put them on ice.

 Storing food in the appropriate container maximizes space.
 Freezer bags are one of the best options for soups, stews, fruit, vegetables.
 Kitchen tip: For hot liquids, let them cool first before ladling into a heavy-duty freezer bag.
 Once fully cooled, place them on their side and freeze solid in a single layer.
 Once frozen, you can stack items to save significant space.